The MASD problem

 Moisture-Associated Skin Damage (MASD) is an umbrella term, which covers a range of types of skin damage caused by repeated or prolonged moisture on the skin.

-Sadly, incidence rates of MASD are as high as 29% amongst longer stay (48 hours+)1 patients in areas like critical care, but there is also increased risk in any care setting where patients’ skin can be exposed to excess bodily fluid or moisture for prolonged periods.
-In acute settings this is areas like care of the elderly but also maternity and some longer procedures in the operating room, where the patient is at risk of skin breakdown due to exposure to excess fluid.
+Sadly, incidence rates of MASD are as high as 29% amongst longer stay (48 hours+)1 patients in areas like critical care.
+However, there is also increased risk in any care setting where patients’ skin can be exposed to excess bodily fluid or moisture for prolonged periods.
+In acute settings, this includes not only care of the elderly, but also maternity and some longer procedures in the operating theatre, where patients are at risk of skin breakdown due to exposure to excess fluid.

 MASD Awareness Day Webinar Series